DataDog/datadog-cluster-agent-boshrelease/README.md

 # Datadog Cluster Agent Bosh Release

-This repository is a Bosh package for running the Datadog Cluster Agent on Cloudfoundry.
+This repository is a Bosh package for running the Datadog Cluster Agent on Cloud Foundry.

 This package is to be used in conjunction with the [Datadog Agent Bosh Release](https://github.com/datadog/datadog-agent-boshrelease).
-It provides a Bosh link (see [spec](jobs/datadog-cluster-agent/spec)) consumed by the Datadog Agent Bosh release in order to auto-discover and schedule integrations for your apps as well as improved tagging for application containers and processes discovery.
+It provides a Bosh link (see [spec](jobs/datadog-cluster-agent/spec)) consumed by the Datadog Agent Bosh release in order to Autodiscover and schedule integrations for your apps, as well as improved tagging for application containers and processes discovery.

 ## Deployment
-To deploy the Datadog Cluster Agent and share its Bosh link, provide a job like the following in a deploy manifest (cf [spec](jobs/datadog-cluster-agent/spec) for available properties):
+To deploy the Datadog Cluster Agent and share its Bosh link, provide a job like the following in a deploy manifest (refer to the [spec](jobs/datadog-cluster-agent/spec) for available properties):

 ```yaml
 jobs: